All Episodes

 It was ironic, though, that they were all in Republican counties.

-Now we had 8,000 poll uh watchers.
+Now, we had 8,000 poll watchers.

 They were on it immediately.

-So we're doing everything we can, Sean, to make sure that January's election does not have some most of the anomalies that the November election did.
+So we're doing everything we can, Sean, to make sure that January's election does not have most of the anomalies that the November election did.

-But you know, you mentioned it right.
+But, you know, you mentioned it right.

 We have a double standard in Georgia.